USC Aiken Pacers

-The USC Aiken Pacers are the athletic teams that represent the University of South Carolina Aiken, located in Aiken, South Carolina, in intercollegiate sports at the Division II level of the National Collegiate Athletic Association (NCAA).
+The USCA Pacers (formerly USC Aiken) are the athletic teams that represent the University of South Carolina Aiken, located in Aiken, South Carolina, in intercollegiate sports at the Division II level of the National Collegiate Athletic Association (NCAA).
 The Pacers have primarily competed in the Peach Belt Conference since the 1990–91 academic year.
 The Pacers' primary rival is conference foe Augusta.

-USC Aiken competes in ten intercollegiate varsity sports.
+USCA competes in ten intercollegiate varsity sports.
 Men's sports include baseball, basketball, cross country, golf, and soccer; while women's sports include basketball, cross country, soccer, softball, and volleyball.
 Men's and women's tennis were discontinued at the end of the 2018–19 school year.
+The Pacers also sponsor a co-ed Spirit Squad.

+History

-The school's sports teams were initially known as the Rebels.
+USCA's athletic programs were initially known as the Rebels.
 The mascot name was changed to Pacers in 1971.